AddyMills/Addys-Guitar-Hero-Toolkit/README.md

 56 is the pyro note.
 It's similar to the *bonusfx* event in RB.
 If you want a long lasting pyro like in "My Curse", you can keep calling it every quarter note or so until you want them to be done.

 Notes 39-53 control the speed at which lights blend into each other.
 The blending starts when a mood or lighting override is called.
-For example, if you have your lighting blend set to 200ms, and you call a flare, it will take 200ms from the note before the stage is fully set to the flare mood.
+For example, if you have your lighting blend set to 200ms, and you then call a flare, it will take 200ms from the note before the stage is fully set to the flare mood.

 Lighting blend notes must be called before the mood or light override note (it can even be as little as 1ms, but it needs to be placed before).
 If a blend note is placed the same time as a mood note, the blend won't activate until the next mood/colour note.